How to Use curl to Download Files (with Advanced Configuration for Speed) in Linux

 5. Step 4: Speeding Up Downloads with Parallel Requests π

-doesnβt natively support parallel downloads, but you can use tools like xargs
+curl doesnβt natively support parallel downloads, but you can use tools like xargs to achieve this:

 Explanation:

-: Processes one URL at a time.-P 4
+-n 1: Processes one URL at a time.-P 4: Runs up to 4 parallel downloads.

 - Open your